mhashim6/blog/content/posts/fp-and-oop-are-siblings.md

 Imagine having only these 2 language features to create your complex representations.
 How cumbersome and redundant would it be to <u>instantiate</u> multiple users and operate on them without **having globals everywhere** and worrying about which instance still lives and which is no longer needed.

 Wouldn't it be much more intuitive to make these data bags **contextual** with their corresponding functionality implicitly tied to the context or the state of the data?
-This is partially why OOP was designed—to make objects less dumb and contextual.
+This is partially why OOP was designed—to make objects contextual & less dumb.
 To abstract away most of the data bag content and have contextual actions (methods) instead, much like our real-world objects.

 ## Enter OOP